FuelLabs/fuel-core/CONTRIBUTING.md

 For beginners, we have prepared many suitable tasks for you.
 Checkout our [Help Wanted issues](https://github.com/FuelLabs/fuel-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) for a list.

-If you are planning something big, for example, relates to multiple components or changes current behaviors, make sure to open an issue to discuss with us before going on.
+If you are planning something big, for example, relates to multiple components or changes in current behaviors, make sure to open an issue to discuss with us before going on.

 The Client team actively develops and maintains several dependencies used in Fuel Core, which you may be also interested in: